Jacobi-Haantjes manifolds, integrability and dissipative mechanical systems: Acknowledgement

 \section{Acknowledgement}

 R. A. wishes to thank the financial support provided by the Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI) of Mexico through a postdoctoral fellowship under the Estancias Posdoctorales por México 2022 program.
-R. A. thanks Edith Padrón for useful discussions on Jacobi-Nijenhuis manifolds.

-The research of P. T. has been supported by the Severo Ochoa Programme for Centers of Excellence in R\&D (CEX2019-000904-S), Ministerio de Ciencia, Innovaci\'{o}n y Universidades y Agencia Estatal de Investigaci\'on, Spain.
+The research of P. T. has also been supported by the Project PID2024-156610NB-I00 of Ministerio de Ciencias, Innovaci\'on y Universidades, and by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX-2023-001347-S), Ministerio de Ciencia, Innovaci\'{o}n y Universidades y Agencia Estatal de Investigaci\'on, Spain.

 P.T. is a member of the Gruppo Nazionale di Fisica Matematica (GNFM) of the Istituto Nazionale di Alta Matematica (INdAM).